Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Auto-Pilot Mode/README.md

 > [!WARNING]
 > You must complete the previous lab before continuing.

-- Pre-requisite is a valid `*.yaml` build pipeline from previous step.
+- Pre-requisite is a valid `*.yml` build pipeline from previous step.

-- Select all the content of the deploy.yaml and start an inline chat with GitHub Copilot Chat.
+- Select all the content of the `Build.yml`.

-- Type the following command
+- In the Copilot Chat extension window, type the following command.

     ```
     Deploy to Azure